ATOM INDEXING METHODOLOGY

 SKU Coverage -- inference SKUs tracked globally

-Vendor Coverage -- AI vendors across foundation model developers, inference platforms, and cloud marketplaces
+Vendor Coverage -- AI vendors across model developers, inference platforms, cloud marketplaces, and neocloud providers

 Onboarding Rate 2-4 new vendors per month, prioritizing market leaders and high-growth platforms